-So the chief priests of the Jews said to Pilate, Do not write, The King of the Jews, but rather, This man said, I am the King of the Jews.
-Pilate answered, What I have written, I have written.
+So the chief priest of the Jews said to Pilate, do not write the King of the Jews, but rather, this man said, I am King of the Jews.
+Pilate answered, what I have written, I have written.

-When the soldiers had crucified Jesus, they took his garments and divided them into four parts, one part for each soldier, also his tunic.
+When the soldiers had crucified Jesus, they took his garments and divided them into four parts.

+One part for each soldier, also his tunic.
 But the tunic was seamless, woven in one piece from top to bottom.
-So they said to one another, Let's not tear it, but cast lots for it, to see whose it shall be.

-This was to fulfill the scripture, which says, They divided my garments among them, and for my clothing they cast lots.
+So they said to one another, let us not tear it, but cast lots for it, to see whose it shall be.
+This was to fulfill the scripture, which says, they divided my garments among them, and for my clothing they cast lots.

 So the soldiers did these things.
 But standing by the cross of Jesus were his mother and his mother's sister, Mary, the wife of Clopas, and Mary Magdalene.

-When Jesus saw his mother and the disciple, whom he loved, standing nearby, he said to his mother, Woman, behold your son.
+When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, woman, behold your son.

-Then he said to the disciple, Behold your mother.
-And from that hour the disciple took her to his own home.
+Then he said to the disciple, behold your mother.
+And from that hour, the disciple took her to his own home.
 After this, Jesus, knowing that all was now finished, said to fulfill the scripture, I thirst.

-A jar full of sour wine stood there.
+[2:26] A jar full of sour wine stood there.
 So they put a sponge full of the sour wine on a hyssop branch and held it to his mouth.
-When Jesus had received the sour wine, he said, It is finished.
+When Jesus had received the sour wine, he said, it is finished.

-[2:41] And he bowed his head and gave up his spirit.
-Since it was the day of preparation, and so that the bodies would not remain on the cross on the Sabbath, for the Sabbath was a high day, the Jews asked Pilate that their legs might be broken and that they might be taken away.
+And he bowed his head and gave up his spirit.
+Since it was the day of preparation and so that the bodies would not remain on the cross on the Sabbath, for that Sabbath was a high day, the Jews asked Pilate that their legs might be broken and that they might be taken away.